101 Root causes of gallstones include :

 “Problems can arise when the gallbladder never receives the signal to squeeze.
 This leads to a condition known as stasis where bile sits in the gallbladder for long periods of time.
 If the gallbladder is filled with bile that is laden with high levels of cholesterol, and low levels of phospholipids and bile salts, it can form a supersaturated sludge.
 This stagnant sludge allows for the perfect environment for crystal-like structures to form that precipitate out of solution”

-Medical Dictionary ” In humans, evacuation of the gallbladder is accomplished by a trigger mechanism which is set off by the presence of fatty foods, meat, and hydragogue cathartics in the duodenum and upper jejunum.
-Absorption of these substances by the mucous membrane results in the release of cholecystokinin (CCK), a hormone which rapidly circulates in the bloodstream and simultaneously produces contraction of the gallbladder and relaxation of the sphincter of Oddi.
+In humans, evacuation of the gallbladder is accomplished by a trigger mechanism which is set off by the presence of fatty foods, meat, and hydragogue cathartics in the duodenum and upper jejunum.
+Absorption of these substances by the mucous membrane results in the release of cholecystokinin (CCK), a hormone that rapidly circulates in the bloodstream and simultaneously produces contraction of the gallbladder and relaxation of the sphincter of Oddi.
 The most effective food is egg yolk, which contains certain l-amino acids.
-Resorption of bile salts by the intestine stimulates secretion of bile for hours after a meal”
+Resorption of bile salts by the intestine stimulates the secretion of bile for hours after a meal”

 “Hormones and Neurotransmitters Involved in SO Function.
 The most important hormone involved in SO function is CCK.
 CCK released from the enteroendocrine cells in response to a meal exerts direct hormonal effects as well as indirect effects by interacting with neural pathways, leading to gallbladder contraction and pancreatic enzyme secretion.
 CCK decreases SO basal pressures and inhibits phasic contractions, thereby promoting anterograde flow”

 Oh you say diet is key ….
 ‘No! trust me I’m a Doctor, no other treatment option for gallstones but to rip out your Gallbladder’.